block-core/documentation/SECURITY-ISSUES.md

 Responsible Disclosure of Security Issues
 -----------------------

-If you discover, or think you have found, a potential security issue with either BlockCore, supporting technologies or any blockchain built on BlockCore technologies, please make sure you report the security issue in a responsible disclosure.
+If you discover, or think you have found, a potential security issue with either Blockcore, supporting technologies or any blockchain built on Blockcore technologies, please make sure you report the security issue in a responsible disclosure.

 Please report security issues by e-mail, to the address provided at the [Blockcore website](http://blockcore.net/).
 You will find the PGP finger-print at the bottom of the website.